 Welcome Commissioners & Youth Advisory Delegates!

-The 192nd General Assembly of the Cumberland Presbyterian Church may consider proposed amendments that seek to limit or usurp the rightful authority of sessions and presbyteries to ordain whom they determine is qualified.
+The 192nd General Assembly of the Cumberland Presbyterian Church may consider proposed amendments that seek to limit or usurp the rightful authority of our diverse sessions and presbyteries to ordain individuals they determine are qualified.
 We have prepared this resource page for commissioners and youth advisory delegates where we share Rev. Abby Cole Keller’s call to unity, a list of concerns with the exclusionary memorials, the stories of a few LGBTQ+ Cumberland Presbyterians, and their supporters, as well as scriptural and theological resources that we hope will be helpful as you discern together what is the wisest course of action for the Church.

 Two years ago, Commissioner Rev. Joy Warren of Murfreesboro Presbytery submitted a resolution to bring the stories of LGBTQIA+ members and leaders and other scriptural and theological resources before commissioners.
 Since LGBTQIA+ Cumberland Presbyterians are among those who will be most impacted by these amendments, we believe it is an ethical imperative to consider them, their stories and the recommended scriptural and theological resources.
 We believe that those wanting to do their due diligence, will consider these voices and resources carefully.

 As members of the body of Christ we are called to love one another and as an expression of that love to listen to each other, affirming the even greater common ground we enjoy and embrace as Cumberland Presbyterians: